 Tinnitus is often described as “ringing” or “buzzing” in the ears, but it can be any sound or combination of sounds.
 Tinnitus results from nerve activity that the brain interprets as “sound.”
 Everyone experiences tinnitus sometimes.
 Some people experience constant or near-constant tinnitus.

-The most common cause of tinnitus is exposure to loud noises.
-Tinnitus can also result from head injury, medications, earwax, and many other causes.
-It can be impossible to know the exact cause of tinnitus because it is associated with so many conditions, such as high blood pressure, stress, dental problems, metabolic problems and high cholesterol.
+Common causes of tinnitus is exposure to loud noises.
+It can also result from head injury, medications, earwax, and many other causes.
+Its difficult to know the exact cause of tinnitus because its associated with so many conditions.
+Conditions include high blood pressure, stress, dental problems, metabolic problems and high cholesterol.

 Damage to the ears often results in both hearing loss and tinnitus.
 However, they do not always occur together.
 Tinnitus does not cause hearing loss but sometimes tinnitus can seem to interfere with hearing.
 An audiologist can determine if you have a hearing problem.